-Two workshops and several one-on-one consultations took place during the fall and winter.
-The workshops were advertised on social media posts on SCG’s Facebook and Instagram pages as well as on the grant participants’ personal blogs, social media and business pages.
-In addition, the workshop and grant project was publicized by SCG’s staff at its board meetings and other events.
+A total of four workshops were conducted throughout the grant cycle.
+The workshops were advertised on social media posts on SCG's Facebook and Instagram pages as well as on the grant participants' personal blogs, social media and business pages.
+In addition, the workshop and grant project was publicized by SCG's staff at its board meetings and other events.

 In addition to the two workshops, a hands-on learning project in collaboration with Lucky's Market was provided during December 2018.
 The Community Food Forest Planting Day was a great success with over 27 community-members joining Ben Tegeler and team, SCG and Lucky's Market representatives for a tree planting and discussion of food forest design.

 Through the soil sample analysis and the Life in the Soils training, project leaders learned how to better explain to other farmers the need for a substantial perspective shift from a linear view of soil amendments as a general fix to a more comprehensive knowledge of the universe of microorganisms in the soil and the soil food web that sustains the land and crops produced.
 A partnership between farmer and the extensive living community of microorganisms in soil is required in order to rebuild the increasingly disused, nutrient deficient, and disease-burdened land in the area.
 The realization that small changes can have significant affects on the soil and crop production has been one of the most substantial current learning outcomes both for the project leaders and those attending the workshops.